 In our recent work, we have made significant progress towards a much-wanted goal: combining the unique benefits of organic semiconductors with the ease of doping of inorganics like silicon.
 By tailoring the side-chains on organic semiconductors, we have reached a much improved host-dopant miscibility which has lead to superior doping efficiencies (increased by 1 order of magnitude) and conductivity (increased by 2 orders of magnitude) [1-4].
 We have shown that this strategy works for both small molecules [2-4] and conjugated polymers .
 This approach not only improves the doping efficiency by better miscibility, but the polar side chains also screen the Coulomb interaction between dopants and free charge carriers.
 This makes the doping process itself—regardless the miscibility—more efficient .
 Improved interactions between the host and the dopant also lead to better microstructure, making the doped films more stable against heat and air .

 Perovskite solar cells

 Perovskite solar cells have attracted significant attention in the last few years due to the unparalleled improvements in efficiency.
 However, the understanding of the device physics is still limited.
 We use a combination of experimental and theoretical techniques to shed light on their workings.
-Recently, it was suggested that this high performance originates from the presence of ferroelectricity in the perovskite, which is hypothesized to lower charge recombination in the device.

 Organic solar cells